teras/stormify/docs/src/Core_concepts.md

 #### Attributes

 - **`name`**: Specifies the name of the table in the database.
-If not provided, the class name will be used, converted using the current naming policy.
+If not provided, the class name will be converted using the current naming policy.

 #### Example